DriveTime: DriveTime

 CarMax of Richmond, Virginia filed suit in United States District Court claiming DriveTime offered kickbacks to CarMax salespersons for each customer they referred to DriveTime, a violation of RICO.
 DriveTime general counsel Jon Ehlinger denied the accusation and said the company would "vociferously" fight to clear its name.

 DriveTime encouraged its employees to develop new companies.
 In the early 2010s, it launched GO Financial.
 The new company began in 2011 as a DriveTime division, offering subprime retail financing, before becoming its own business.
 In 2013, DriveTime introduced Carvana as an e-commerce used car dealer run by Ernie Garcia Jr. in Phoenix.

 The U.S. government's Consumer Financial Protection Bureau levied an $8 million civil penalty against DriveTime for its debt collection practices in November 2014.
 The agency alleged that DriveTime used abusive and illegal tactics, repeatedly called customers who were late with payments, including calls to customers' workplaces, and inaccurately reported them to credit bureaus.
-DriveTime was the first "buy here, pay here" business targeted by the Consumer Financial Protection Bureau, which was created in 2010 following the financial crisis of 2007–08.
+DriveTime was the first "buy here, pay here" business targeted by the Consumer Financial Protection Bureau, which was created in 2010 following the 2008 financial crisis.
 DriveTime agreed to pay the penalty and alter its collection process to comply with regulations.
 The agreement also included close supervision of DriveTime's collection and credit reporting by the Consumer Financial Protection Bureau for five years.

 Based in Phoenix since its founding, DriveTime moved its company headquarters into a new 97,000-square-foot space in Tempe in November 2015.
 Carvana then moved into DriveTime's former Phoenix facility.
 Also in 2015, the company spun off a new sister company, SilverRock Group, offering insurance and warranty services.

 By 2015, the number of car dealerships DriveTime owned surpassed 130 and by 2018, the company reached 145 dealerships across the nation.

 In 2017, the company shifted its business model to focus on providing customers newer model vehicles with lower mileage.

-Spin Offs
+Spin-offs

 Bridgecrest Acceptance Corporation

 Launched in April 2016 by DriveTime, Bridgecrest services installment contracts for DriveTime and affiliated companies.
 With the spin off, Bridgecrest took over the more than 220,000 customers previously serviced by DriveTime Acceptance Corp.